 7) At least one image.
 Having more than one image is not required for your guest post, but you’ll need to submit at least one original high resolution image to be used as the featured image.
 If you don’t have one, I can help obtain a relevant image for your post.

 8) An exciting and enticing introduction.
 In addition to your post, I ask that you write a short introduction to your blog post that attracts interest and makes the reader want to read further.

-9) More than 1 year of consistent travel blogging and 2500+ social followers.
+9) More than 1 year of consistent blogging.
 Let’s be honest – a lot of people start travel blogs or social profiles, post like crazy for a few months, and then never update again.
 I’m only interested in featuring content from established travel authorities because in the long run, that will be best for my readers, writers, and the Travel is Life Community.